Bill Dodd (California politician)

-William Harold Dodd (born June 10, 1956) is an American politician who is currently serving in the California State Senate.
-He is a Democrat representing the 3rd Senate District, which encompasses the northern San Francisco Bay Area and Delta region.
+William Harold Dodd (born June 10, 1956) is an American politician who served in the California State Senate from 2016 to 2024.
+He is a member of the Democratic Party who previously represented the 3rd Senate district, which encompasses the northern San Francisco Bay Area and Delta region.

 Prior to his election to the State Senate, Dodd served in the California State Assembly representing the 4th Assembly District, which includes all or portions of Yolo, Napa, Sonoma, Lake, Solano, and Colusa Counties.
 Before serving in the Assembly, he served on the Napa County Board of Supervisors.

 Business career

 Prior to his time in elected office, Dodd was President and CEO of Diversified Water Systems, Inc. In 1978, Dodd earned a degree in Business Management from California State University, Chico.

 During his time in the water industry, Dodd was active in the water quality industry's state and national trade associations.
 In 1985 he was elected President of the Pacific Water Quality Association and in 1994, elected to National Water Quality Association.
 During his tenure, the industry embraced third-party certification of water treatment products and lobbied in Sacramento on important legislation to protect consumers.
 He was awarded the PWQA and WQA Hall of Fame Award, Award of Merit for work in PR and Governmental affairs.